-Contract Research Position means an Academic or General staffProfessional Staff position that is Externally Funded, where the funding has been provided for the purposes of undertaking research.
+Contract Research Position means an Academic or General staff position that is Externally Funded, where the funding has been provided for the purposes of undertaking research.

 Contract Research Staff are staff appointed to Contract Research Positions.
-General Professional Staff who are not research staff, may be Contract Research Staff provided that their position is Externally Funded.
+General Staff who are not research staff, may be Contract Research Staff provided that their position is Externally Funded.